a-djebali/recommendations-from-scratch-/README.md

 ## Usage

-* The attached file is a step-by-step [notebook]() to recommendations from zero to hero.
+* The attached file is a step-by-step [notebook](https://github.com/a-djebali/recommendations-from-scratch-/blob/master/Recommendations%20from%20scratch%20.ipynb) to recommendations from zero to hero.

-* To get into, open the terminal, then run the notebook ```$jupyter notebook``` in the main directory.
+* To get there just cd into the main directory (where the notebook is located), then run the notebook ```$jupyter notebook```.
 All the instructions are in there.